RayRuizhiLiao/joint_chestxray/README.md

 Set up the conda environment using [`conda_environment.yml`](https://github.com/RayRuizhiLiao/joint_chestxray/blob/master/conda_environment.yml).
 You might want to remove the pip dependencies if that is creating an issue for you.
 You can manually install the spacy and scispacy dependencies using `pip install spacy` and `pip install scispacy`.
 Read [`https://allenai.github.io/scispacy/`](https://allenai.github.io/scispacy/) for more information on scispacy.

 ## Training

+Train the model in an unsupervised fashion, i.e., only the first term in [Eq (3)](https://arxiv.org/pdf/2008.09884.pdf) is optimized:

+''

 ## Testing